Jko0425/phase2_project-/README.md

 ## Business Problem

-There are many variables that may affect the price of a home.
+Investing in real estate can be risky, especially when there are many variables that may affect the price of a home.
 For instance, houses closer to the water may have greater demand and therefore have higher prices than houses inland.
-To properly calculate these prices, we can isolate each variable in order to determine which variable is most influential.
-This can be done by keeping certain variables constant.
-Another problem may be looking at home prices in previous years.
-The housing market is similar to the stock market in that it changes through time.
-Although it may be useful to look at prices from previous years to predict trends, the prices of homes will be reactionary to the latest data.
+We need to find a way to properly isolate variables so that we can accurately predict housing prices and potentially maximize profits or minimize our losses.

 ## Data

 The data was provided by the [Flatiron School](https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-5).
 It provideds details of homes in King County, Seattle.
 It contains homes sold/purchased between the years of 2021 and 2022.
 From the data, we can observe how price has changed throughout the years, and how each variable affects the price.

+## Methodology

+Firstly, we can see how the prices change according to time, especially in a post-COVID era.
+We can divide the sales of the homes according to their fiscal quarters.
+By taking the average prices of each quarter, we can plot the averages to observe the changes in price.
+We can also isolate each variable in order to determine which variable is most influential.
+To find the best model we need to other variables constant.
+In our analysis, we will only look at homes with 8 rooms.
+If the model returns insufficient metrics (i.e. low r-squared values), we can isolate more variables and observe the metrics of the price vs. the isolated variable given that homes have 8 rooms.
+Once these models are created and the metrics are calculated, we can potentially find the best route for our business.

 ## Results/Analysis